Rhomboic/PySnake/README.md

 - pip install kivy
 - pip install introcs
 - You can also clone introcs at: https://github.com/WalkerWhite/introcs-python
+- Clone this repository/download the zipped folder and unzip it
-- Navigate to the directory that has the game folder (not into the game folder, just outside it)
+- Navigate to the directory that has the folder (not into the folder, just outside it)
 - Type 'python pysnake' (without the quotes) and hit ENTER

 CONTROLS:

-- Up, Down, Left, Right - Direction
+- Up, Down, Left, Right => Direction
-- S - Menu Interaction
+- S => Menu Interaction

 The contents of the game2d folder were provided by the Cornell University CS1110 course lecturer, Mr Walker White, in the Fall of 2021.
 Enjoy!!